Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

   Ph.D. in Quantitative Marketing (2025 – present)

 - **Shanghai Jiao Tong University**
-  B.Eng. in Industrial Engineering (Minor in Finance) (2021 – 2025)
+  B.Eng. in Industrial Engineering, with a Minor in Finance (2021–2025)
   Ranking: 1/55

 ## Working Paper